lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

     ls /sys/class/leds

 The directory "relay1", for instance, exists in the following directory.
-The LEDs can be controlled by modifying the files in its directory.
+The file brightness can be controlled by modifying it.

 .. code-block::